umee-network/docs/docs/users/blockchain-basics/what-is-cosmos.md

 Cosmos blockchains are natively interoperable with each other.
 Cosmos blockchains utilize the Inter-Blockchain Communication Protocol (IBC) to seamlessly communicate with each other.

 The IBC enables users to instantly and securely transfer tokens between independent blockchains in a completely decentralized manner.
-Native Cosmos tokens can be transferred across Cosmos blockchains without the need for a third party bridge Through IBC, applications built within the Cosmos ecosystem are interoperable seamlessly across different blockchains, allowing borderless transactions and money-lego potentials.
+Native Cosmos tokens can be transferred across Cosmos blockchains without the need for a third party bridge.
+Through IBC, applications built within the Cosmos ecosystem are interoperable seamlessly across different blockchains, allowing borderless transactions and money-lego potentials.

 :::